BLADE: Bayesian Langevin Active Discovery with Replica Exchange for Identification of Complex Systems: Methodology

 leading to the selection of potential design points with high uncertainty.
-Through experiments, it is observed that using the uncertainty acquisition function alone may cause the selected points to cluster in different rounds.
-While those points are informative, we are missing information from other regions, which causes a rather biased model favoring and overfitting one region of the data.
+In this paper, $\sigma^2(\cdot)$ is referred to as the uncertainty acquisition function.
+A key limitation observed in our experiments is that using the uncertainty acquisition function alone can lead to the redundant selection of points clustered in a single region.
+This occurs because while a query point may be informative, the uncertainty in its neighborhood often remains high, attracting subsequent samples.
+These clustered points offer diminishing returns in terms of new information about the overall system, resulting in a model that overfits the dynamics of one region while failing to learn from other potentially critical areas.

-To solve this problem, we combine the above-mentioned uncertainty acquisition function with a space-filling design to spread the design points.
-Here we adopt the maximin distance criterion \citep{loeppky2010,yu2010}, which selects the next design points that maximize the minimum distance to the current design points.
-Here, the maximin criterion is adjusted by the density of the data.
+To address this clustering issue, BLADE adopts a hybrid acquisition strategy that balances uncertainty-driven exploitation with space-filling exploration.
+We augment the uncertainty measure with a density-adjusted maximin distance criterion \citep{loeppky2010,yu2010}.
+This criterion promotes broader coverage by selecting new points that maximize the minimum distance to the existing dataset.
+The space-filling criterion is adjusted by the density of the data $\mathbf{u}(t_i)$, and is defined as:

+where the term $\lambda \geq 0$ is a hyperparameter that controls the strength of the density penalty applied to the distance measure.
+In the limiting case where $\lambda=0$, the penalty vanishes, and the criterion reverts to the original maximin design.
+A value of $\lambda=0.5$, for instance, balances the push for exploration (distance) with a preference for sampling in already populated regions (density).
+The objective of density adjustment is to penalize low-density points because they are more likely to have a large maximin distance, especially if they also have a large magnitude.
+Without this density adjustment, the search for space-filling points would be biased towards high-magnitude outliers and disregard potentially more informative points in dense clusters.
+This correction ensures the criterion promotes exploration across representative regions rather than simply selecting isolated points, and it also prevents overlap with the uncertainty-based component of our acquisition function.